robertshoes/code-samples/README.md

 # sample-codes
-Some mini projects in order to show some skills.
+Some projects, mini projects and tests using various programming languages, frameworks, web frameworks and DBs.